WeblateOrg/weblate/docs/admin/install.rst

 Use a powerful database engine
 ++++++++++++++++++++++++++++++

-Please use PostgreSQL for a production environment, see :ref:`database-setup` for more info.
+Please use PostgreSQL for production environments.
+Read :ref:`database-setup` for more info.

 .. seealso::